 His keynote presentations are based on his leading motivational books, ‘The Gold Mine Effect’ and ‘Hunger in Paradise’ which provide a fascinating insight into the secrets of high performance.
-He is currently working on data analytics or the so called ‘Moneyball’ approach to interpret the performance of top flight footballers.

 Rasmus’s skill is that he is the only expert on the subject of high performance who has literally lived and trained with the best athletes on the planet.
-For the last five years, Rasmus Ankersen has been intensively studying the world’s leading talent in sport, business, science and music.
+For the last ten years, Rasmus Ankersen has been intensively studying the world’s leading talent in sport, business, science and music.

 1. How To Create Hunger In Paradise